RebekahKV/DSCI601/README.md

 #### Testing
 A test is included in this notebook [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1t3dEf6dyq6TuKY7QmSln0j4fKnM712V0?usp=sharing) to ensure that the comments are processed correctly

+# Topic Modeling
+To get an overview of the dataset use DataExploration/ldaTopicModeling.py

+# LLM Training
+For sentiment analysis:
+Llama 3 Training use DataExploration/LLMTraining/train-prompt.py
+BERT Training use DataExploration/LLMTraining/train-bert.py

+For factor identification use DataExploration/LLMTraining/train-lora-factor.py